Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Catching anonymus ip address
             - Location not typically used by the user- atypical trvel
             - unfamiliar sign in propertis
+            - You can specify user risk policy, sign-in risk policy or MFA policy